Intestate Distribution Scheme: Descent and Distribution Statutes

 There are several ways that property is transferred when you die: intestacy, nonprobate instruments, and by will.

 The intestate distribution scheme is how a decedent's property is passed to heirs according to state law, when the decedent had property that was not transferred by nonprobate means or by will, or some or all the will was invalid, or part of the will fails.

 The intestate distribution scheme depends on state statutory and judicial law, which varies greatly among jurisdictions.
 What property falls to intestacy is also determined by the jurisdiction, especially in regard to ambiguities in the will, failed gifts, and other defects in the will or even in nonprobate instruments.

 Most people fail to pass property either by nonprobate means or through a will; hence, the property is distributed according to the state's descent and distribution law.
 Property also falls to intestacy if it was not included in a valid will or the will suffered other defects, such as a failed gift or ambiguities.

 Heirs, Heirs Apparent, Legatees, and Expectancies

-The people who receive the property of the decedent under intestacy are referred to as heirs, but before the death of the property owner, they are only heirs apparent since an heir must survive the decedent, and who remains alive to receive the property can only be known after the property owner dies.
-If the property is transferred by will, then the beneficiaries are also referred to as legatees, but not as heirs.
+The people who receive the decedent's property under intestacy are called heirs, but before the death of the property owner, they are only heirs apparent since an heir must survive the decedent, and who remains alive to receive the property can only be known after the property owner dies.
+If the property is transferred by will, then the beneficiaries are called legatees, but not heirs.